Koreans in China: History under the Japanese occupation

-Koreans in China have a tradition of education.
-The education level of Koreans in China is above China's national average and one of the highest among ethnic groups in China.
+Decline

+While instruction in the Korean language is important for maintaining cultural and linguistic roots to their homeland, it has been seen as disadvantageous in other aspects.
+Most students educated in Korean schools lack fluency in Mandarin Chinese, which can limit their opportunities and upward socioeconomic mobility in wider Chinese society.
+Consequently, more Korean parents began enrolling their children in Han schools.
+In 2000, more than 1 in 10 ethnic Korean elementary schoolers attended Han schools, increasing significantly compared to 1987, when just 1 in 30 ethnic Koreans attended Han schools.
+By the end of the 20th century, the number of Korean elementary schools had declined from 256 in 1996 to 183 in 2000, and student enrollment fell by nearly half.

+The decline in Korean-specific education has resulted in unemployment for Korean teachers, with the number of faculty members at Korean elementary and middle schools in Yanbian cutting in half between 1991 and 2000.

+Schools

 The Chinese government is also very supportive in preserving their language and culture.
 Korean schools from kindergarten to higher education are allowed to teach in Korean language in Yanbian.
 Yanbian University located in Yanji city is a comprehensive university offering bachelor to doctoral degrees.
 The university is one of the Project 211 national key university and a member of the Double First Class University Plan.

-There are also many South Korean international day schools in Mainland China, including Korean International School in Beijing, Guangzhou Korea School, Korean International School in Shenzhen, Suzhou Korean School, Korean International School in Yanbian, Dalian Korean International School, Shenyang Korean International School, Qingdao Chungwoon Korean School, Weihai Korean School, Korean School in Yantai, Shanghai Korean School, Tianjin Korean International School etc. In addition, the Shenzhen Korean Chamber of Commerce and Industry organizes a Korean Saturday school because many Korean students are not studying in Korean-medium schools; the school had about 600 students in 2007.
+There are also many South Korean international day schools in mainland China, including Korean International School in Beijing, Guangzhou Korea School, Korean International School in Shenzhen, Suzhou Korean School, Korean International School in Yanbian, Dalian Korean International School, Shenyang Korean International School, Qingdao Chungwoon Korean School, Weihai Korean School, Korean School in Yantai, Shanghai Korean School, Tianjin Korean International School etc. In addition, the Shenzhen Korean Chamber of Commerce and Industry organizes a Korean Saturday school because many Korean students are not studying in Korean-medium schools; the school had about 600 students in 2007.
 The chamber uses rented space in the Overseas Chinese Town (OCT) Primary School as the Korean weekend school's classroom.
 There is also the Korean International School of Hong Kong.

 Religion

-The majority of ethnic Koreans in China have no formal affiliations with a religion.
+The majority of ethnic Koreans in China, like the demographics of China overall, have no formal affiliations with a religion.
 Major religions among ethnic Koreans in China include Buddhism and Christianity (with service in Korean).